IdkwhatImD0ing/Obsidian-Vault/Midterm 1 Study Guide.md

 - **Filter size** determines how many pixels are considered.
 - **os** controls how the spatial distance between pixels affects their contribution.
 - **oc** determines how much difference in intensity or color is tolerated before a neighbor’s contribution is significantly downweighted.

+Explain the differences between histogram equalization for bucket filling and transfer functio nbased method